Jump to:

 Best for: A garden pub, man cave, ‘she shed’, or personal gym

 This is where it starts to feel more like an extra room.
-You’re no longer limited to choosing just one use with these log cabin sizes.
+You’re no longer limited to choosing just one use with these garden room sizes.
 Better, you’ve got enough room to use the cabin for two uses out of one space.

 One great idea is to set it up as a bar that can double as a man cave.
-Add an L-shaped counter, like the BillyOh Nightjar, at one end (this won’t take up much space).
+Add an L-shaped counter at one end – this won’t take up much space.
 Pair it with a couple of stools, maybe a fridge, and wall shelves or cabinets for storage.
 You’ll likely have space for a comfy chair or a recliner and a small TV for game day.
 Bean bags are also nice if you often invite friends over.

 At 12×8 or 12×10, a garden gym wouldn’t be a bad idea either.
 No trouble fitting in a treadmill, bench, or exercise bike, and you can still squeeze in for some storage.